Stratégies de négociation efficaces pour l'achat ou la vente d'une entreprise

 Example of BATNA

-Strategies for integrative negotiation
+Strategies for Integrative Negotiation

-Integrative negotiation involves understanding the interests and motivations of the other party, seeking creative solutions, and making compromises to reach a mutually beneficial agreement.
+Integrative negotiation involves understanding the other party's interests and motivations, seeking creative solutions, and making compromises to reach a mutually beneficial agreement.

 Effective communication